Freedom: We love it, but what is it?

 The American ideal of freedom

-The right to speak freely in the public forum is especially vital to avoid tyranny.
+The right to speak freely in the public forum is a vital safeguard against tyranny. |

 When I think of “freedom” in the context of being an American, some of the images that spring to my mind are Norman Rockwell’s famous illustrations of “The Four Freedoms.”
 The idea of these “four essential freedoms” had its origin in a State of the Union address by President Franklin D. Roosevelt in 1941.
 Nearly a year before Pearl Harbor was attacked, Roosevelt was trying to convince the American people that the United States should help to defend Europe against the spread of the totalitarian regimes of Hitler and Mussolini, and he held up these “four essential freedoms” to stir up enthusiasm for this effort.
 A couple of years later, after the U.S. had, in fact, become embroiled in the European war (as well as war against Japan), the iconic illustrations of illustrator Norman Rockwell revived the idea that these four “freedoms” are essential to the American way of life.